HTTPArchive/almanac.httparchive.org/src/content/en/2022/javascript.md

   )
 }}

-There are a few compression techniques that can be used to reduce the transfer size of a script, with the [Brotli](https://github.com/google/brotli) (br) method being the [most effective](https://www.smashingmagazine.com/2016/10/next-generation-server-compression-with-brotli/).
-Despite Brotli's [excellent support in modern browsers](https://caniuse.com/brotli), it's still clear that [gzip](https://www.gzip.org/) is the most preferred method of compression.
+There are a few compression techniques that can be used to reduce the transfer size of a script, with the <a hreflang="en" href="https://github.com/google/brotli">Brotli</a> (br) method being the <a hreflang="en" href="https://www.smashingmagazine.com/2016/10/next-generation-server-compression-with-brotli/">most effective</a>.
+Despite Brotli's <a hreflang="en" href="https://caniuse.com/brotli">excellent support in modern browsers</a>, it's still clear that <a hreflang="en" href="https://www.gzip.org/">gzip</a> is the most preferred method of compression.
 This is likely due to the fact that many web servers use it as the default.

 When something is the default, that default sometimes remains in place rather than being tuned for better performance.
 Given that only 34% of pages observed are compressing scripts with Brotli, it's clear that there's an opportunity on the table to improve the loading performance of script resources, but it's also worth noting that it is an improvement over last year's adoption at 30%.